bwohlberg/py2jn/README.md

-# py2nb
+# py2jn

-py2nb is a utility for converting Python scripts into Jupyter notebooks.
+py2jn is a utility for converting Python scripts into Jupyter Notebooks.
 Module-level multiline (triple quote) string literals are converted into markdown cells, and sections of code separated by such strings are converted into distinct code cells.

 ## Related Packages